On this page:

 No. Foreign diplomats and their family members are not eligible for publicly funded health and disability services.
 The Government they’re representing is responsible for covering their health costs.
 They may receive medical care in the public health system but must pay for all medical and associated costs.

 Foreign diplomats and their family members are covered under the accident compensation scheme and may receive medical treatment under the public system as the result of an accident, including motor vehicle accidents.
+Foreign diplomats may be eligible for publicly funded health care in situations where they otherwise meet the eligibility requirements of the 2011 Direction.
+This also applies to Consular and Official staff, and their family members.

 Please refer any queries to Protocol Division of the Ministry of Foreign Affairs and Trade, Wellington.